STORY OF THE CARSONS

 Young in 1904 and they had seven children - Matthew, born 1906,

-Canada, where he died in 1985.
-Margaret Evelyn, known as Evelyn,
+in Canada, where he died in 1985.
+Margaret Evelyn, known as

-married David McDowell and died in Larne in 2007.
-John junior
+Evelyn, married David McDowell and died in Larne in 2007.
+John

-but Sarah married Robert Aiken and they went to live in Ballymena.
+married Robert Aiken and they went to live in Ballymena.
+John

 went to Ayrshire in 1905 to be her cousin John's second wife (see

-probably at first in the merchant service, before joining the
+became a sailor, probably at first in the merchant service, before

-invalided out.
-In 1912 he married Elizabeth Bowes, and they had at
+when he was invalided out.
+In 1912 he married Elizabeth Bowes, and

-least five children.
-In the 1920s and 30s he was back in the
+they had at least five children.
+In the 1920s and 30s he was back

-Merchant Navy, when he was employed on various ships as a greaser,
+in the Merchant Navy, when he was employed on various ships as a

-trimmer and fireman, sailing to Australia and USA.
-The family home
+greaser, trimmer and fireman, sailing to Australia and USA.
+The

-was at 102 Mervue St, Belfast, just round the corner from
+family home was at 102 Mervue St, Belfast, just round the corner